 It’s stressful to be contacted by the police.
-If you were contacted by the police, it was most likely a detective who knocked on your door or gave you a call.
+If you were contacted by the police, it was most likely a detective who gave you a call.

 Although some detectives can be open with you and will say whether they believe that you are a suspect, victim, or eyewitness to a crime, sometimes they don’t provide you with any information.
 Instead, they will just say that they’d like you to come to the precinct to talk.

 I’m going to discuss what you should not do and what you should do if you’ve been contacted by the police.

 By far, the biggest risk when a person goes to the police station to speak with a detective is that the person will provide the police with incriminating evidence.

 Most people who speak to detectives don’t intend to incriminate themselves, yet many do incriminate themselves, even when they think they didn’t say anything that was incriminating.

 A big reason why it’s easy to unwittingly incriminate yourself when speaking to the police is that you have no idea what evidence the police may have against you, and you don’t know what specific information the police need to fill the holes in their case.
 The information the police might need could seem insignificant and not incriminating to you, but if you combine the information you provide with the evidence they already have, the police could end up getting a slam dunk case against you.